-- Be sure to install the unit on a surface strong enough to withstand its weight to keep the unit from falling down and causing injury. - Provide adequate protection against earthquakes.
+- Be sure to install the unit on a surface strong enough to withstand its weight to keep the unit from falling down and causing injury. - Provide adequate protection against strong winds and earthquakes.
 Improper installation may cause the unit to fall down, resulting in personal injury.

-When building the foundation, take the floor strength, and piping and wiring routes into consideration.
+When building the foundation, take the floor strength, water drainage during operation, and piping and wiring routes into consideration.